 - Parents and students are not permitted to take photographs or video recordings of their child/children or other PAC students while they are engaged in any PAC activities.

-- Personal information provided by students will be stored appropriately and in accordance with current privacy legislation.
+- I acknowledge that my personal information will be stored appropriately and in accordance with current privacy legislation.

 - Information provided by students of PAC is for the purposes of facilitating access to (including enrolment) and participation in PAC’s courses